 In mammals, genomic imprinting limits the application of phaESCs as sperm replacement.
 Parthenogenetic haESCs possess a maternal configuration of genomic imprints, whereas sperm possess a paternal configuration.
 Therefore, generation of full-term pups has not occurred after the injection of wildtype phaESCs as sperm replacement.
 To overcome this limitation, deletions of the IG- and H19-DMRs are engineered in phaESCs.
 Modification of imprinted expression at the maternal Igf2-H19 and Gtl2-Dlk1 loci is sufficient to change the configuration of genomic imprints for allowing the generation of semi-cloned mice with a frequency of over 5.1%, based on transferred 2-cell embryos.
 These observations suggest that targeting two imprinted genes switches the genome of phaESCs into a functional paternal configuration that can replace sperm in mice.
 Nevertheless, a permanent genetic modification of the phaESCs is required for this strategy.
 As an alternative strategy, androgenetic haESC can be considered.
 Androgenetic haESCs are derived from the sperm genome and possess paternal imprints.
 There have been reports that wildtype androgenetic haESCs contributed as sperm replacement to generate full-term pups at a frequency between 1.3% and 1.9% of transferred embryos4,7,24.
 Full-term pups have also been obtained by injecting androgenetic haESCs with deletions of the IG- and H19-DMRs at a frequency of 20.2% of transferred 2-cell embryos24.
 The increased efficiency of semi-cloning using modified androgenetic haESCs is likely because imprints can become unstable in culture.
 Imprinting defects are corrected by the genetic deletions of critical DMRs.

 Considering the difficulty in introducing genetic modifications directly into the oocyte or sperm genomes, haESCs are a valuable tool for manipulating the parental genomes separately.
 Using haESCs as a substitute of sperm provides a remarkable advantage for genome editing in the mouse germline.
 A recent study has combined CRISPR/Cas9-based genome editing with the application of haESCs for the characterization of imprinting regions that are critical for embryonic development12.
 This study analyzed the role of the Rasgrf1-DMR in combination with the H19-and IG-DMRs in the development of bimaternal mice, and the function of 7 different DMRs in the development of bipaternal mice.
-The method for substituting haESCs for sperm formed the basis for genetic screening approach for identifying key amino acids within the DND1 protein in primordial germ cell development and for identifying genes in bone development24-26.
+The method for substituting haESCs for sperm formed the basis for genetic screening approaches for identifying key amino acids within the DND1 protein in primordial germ cell development and for identifying genes in bone development24-26.
 Studies on genomic imprinting and genetic screening to identify key factors in embryonic development are important approaches for the application of haESCs as gametic genomes.

 ACKNOWLEDGMENTS